fau-fablab/spaceapi/README.md

 ![example by week plot](./example_by_week_plot.png)

-## Installation on ws01
+## Installation on `ws01`

 We have a serial read sensor to query the door state.
-It is located in our "ws01" linux pc.
+It is located in our `ws01` Linux pc.
 It uses the script `misc/update-status.sh`.
 This script will be started every minute by the systemd timer in `misc/`.
 To install the timer run:

 ```sh
 cp misc/update_doorstate.{service,timer} /etc/systemd/system/